bagisto/bagisto-docs/src/ai/introduction.md

 # AI in Bagisto

-Bagisto ships with AI built in, on three fronts: **generative AI** that writes, translates and draws for the merchant and the shopper, **agentic AI** hooks that let an AI agent act on the storefront, and tooling that makes the coding agents *you* build with fluent in Bagisto.
+Bagisto has **generative AI built into the platform**.
+Branded Magic AI, it writes, translates and draws for the merchant and the shopper on the AI provider of your choice, with nothing extra to install.
+Alongside it sit **agentic AI** hooks that let an AI agent act on the storefront, and tooling that makes the coding agents *you* build with fluent in Bagisto.
 Together they are Bagisto's path to **agentic commerce**, where an AI assistant can help run a store and an AI agent can shop it on someone's behalf.
 This page is the home for all of it.